wghglory/gitbook/React/Presentational_vs_Container_Components.md

 - Are written as [functional components](https://facebook.github.io/react/blog/2015/10/07/react-v0.14.html#stateless-functional-components) unless they need state, lifecycle hooks, or performance optimizations.
 - Examples: *Page, Sidebar, Story, UserInfo, List.*

 Presentational components are components that only render UI elements.
 They do not tightly couple with any data architecture.
 Instead, they receive data as props and send data to their parent component via callback function properties.
 They are purely concerned with the UI and can be reused across applications that contain different data.

-My **container** components:
+## container components

 - Are concerned with *how things work*.
 - May contain both presentational and container components inside but usually don’t have any DOM markup of their own except for some wrapping divs, and never have any styles.